gilzoide/unity-update-manager/README.md

 - Job data may be modified from within jobs and fetched anytime.

   This package uses double buffering to let you read values even while jobs are running and modifying data.
-- Both `MonoBehaviour` and pure C# classes are supported, just implement `IJobUpdatable<MyIUpdateJobStruct>` or `ITransformJobUpdatable<MyIUpdateTransformJobStruct>` interface and register the object to be updated using `UpdateJobManager<MyIUpdateJobStruct>.Instance.Register` or `UpdateTransformJobManager<MyIUpdateTransformJobStruct>.Instance.Register`.
+- Both `MonoBehaviour` and pure C# classes are supported, just implement `IJobUpdatable<MyIUpdateJobStruct>` or `ITransformJobUpdatable<MyIUpdateTransformJobStruct>` interface and register the object to be updated using `IJobUpdatable.RegisterInManager` or `ITransformJobUpdatable.RegisterInManager` extension methods.

-  Remember to unregister the objects with `UpdateJobManager<MyIUpdateJobStruct>.Instance.Unregister` or `UpdateTransformJobManager<MyIUpdateTransformJobStruct>.Instance.Unregister` when necessary.
+  Remember to unregister the objects with `IJobUpdatable.UnregisterInManager` or `ITransformJobUpdatable.UnregisterInManager` when necessary.
 - Inherit `AJobBehaviour<MyIUpdateTransformJobStruct>` to automatically register/unregister MonoBehaviours in `UpdateTransformJobManager<MyIUpdateTransformJobStruct>` in their `OnEnable`/`OnDisable` messages
 - Burst compilation is supported by implementing `IJobUpdatable<MyIUpdateJobStruct, BurstUpdateJob<MyIUpdateJobStruct>>` or `ITransformJobUpdatable<MyIUpdateTransformJobStruct, BurstUpdateTransformJob<MyIUpdateTransformJobStruct>>`.
   This also applies for `AJobBehaviour<MyIUpdateTransformJobStruct, BurstUpdateJob<MyIUpdateTransformJobStruct>>`
 - `UpdateJobTime` singleton class with information from Unity's `Time` class that you can access from within jobs (`deltaTime`, `time`, etc...)
-- Configurable job batch size using `[UpdateJobOptions(BatchSize = ...)]` attribute in job structs.
+- Configurable job batch size using `[JobBatchSize(...)]` attribute in job structs.
   This is ignored in read-write transform jobs.
 - Add dependencies between managed jobs using `[DependsOn(typeof(MyJobDependency1), ...)]`